pranigopu/interactiveAgents--proceduralGeneration/caseStudy/README.md

 _See_ [SUBMISSION.pdf](https://github.com/pranigopu/interactiveAgents--proceduralGeneration/blob/main/caseStudy/SUBMISSION.pdf) _for the completed case study._

+**NOTE**: _The submission file is mostly the same as the one submitted for the assignment, but with a few editing changes that have no effect on the content._

 ## References on Unexplored (Ludomotion 2012) and Unexplored 2 (Ludomotion 2022)
 - Joris Dormans, [Cyclic Dungeon Generation](https://www.youtube.com/watch?v=mA6PacEZX9M), Everything Procedural Conference (EPC), 2016.
 - Joris Dormans, [Cyclic Generation](https://qmplus.qmul.ac.uk/mod/resource/view.php?id=1881373) in Short & Adams (eds), Procedural Generation in Game Design, CRC, 2017.